uf-mil/mil/docs/software/getting_started.md

 1. **Do not click "Install Ubuntu Linux" - this will install Ubuntu 22.04, not Ubuntu 20.04!** Instead, download the appropriate `.iso` file linked above.
+   Macs using an M-series processor should install the ARM64 disk image, not the AMD64.

 1. Choose "Install Windows or another OS from a DVD or image file."
 Select the `.iso` file that you downloaded previously and start up your virtual machine.